mikedijkstra/stencil/README.md

 {% include head %}
 ```

-## Sass and CSS
+## Sass

 ### Sass Compiler

-The main Sass file is `sass/application.scss` which will be compiled and combined with all the CSS files found in `vendor` and saved as `assets/application.css`.
+The main Sass file is `sass/application.sass` which will be compiled and combined with all the CSS files found in `vendor` and saved as `assets/application.css`.
 The file will then be minified and saved as `assets/application.min.css`.
 The `vendor` files will be added to the start of the file.

 ####  Third party CSS